navattic.identify({ email: user.email })

 RFPs are the right choice when you have a project and want companies to propose how they would tackle it.
 This method allows for creativity and lets you compare different strategies, not just different price tags.
 If you already know exactly what you need and are just looking for the best price, you might consider other procurement documents like a Request for Quotation (RFQ).
 But for complex challenges that require specialized expertise and a unique solution, an RFP is the way to go.
 It’s essential to clearly explain what you want done and why, giving vendors the context they need to deliver a proposal that truly fits your organization.

-The Anatomy of a Winning RFP
+The Key Parts of a Winning RFP

 Think of an RFP as the blueprint for a successful project.
 When it’s clear, detailed, and well-structured, it attracts the right partners and sets everyone up for success.
 A vague or confusing RFP, on the other hand, leads to mismatched proposals, wasted time, and a whole lot of frustration.
 The goal isn't just to get responses; it's to get the right responses from vendors who truly understand your needs and can deliver on them.